Ernest Lapointe

 Ernest Lapointe PC (October 6, 1876 – November 26, 1941) was a Canadian lawyer and politician.
 A member of Parliament from Quebec City, he was a senior minister in the government of Prime Minister W. L. Mackenzie King, playing an important role on issues relating to legal affairs, Quebec and French-speaking Canada.

 Education, early career

 Lapointe earned his law degree from Laval University.
-He was called to the bar in 1898 and practised law in Rivière-du-Loup and Quebec City.
+He was called to the bar in 1898 and practiced law in Rivière-du-Loup and Quebec City.

 Enters politics

 Lapointe was elected by acclamation to the House of Commons of Canada for the riding of Kamouraska as a Liberal through a by-election on February 12, 1904.
 Lapointe was later re-elected in the 1904, 1908, 1911, and 1917 federal elections.

 Lapointe resigned his seat in 1919 and successfully ran in the Quebec East seat vacated by former Prime Minister Wilfrid Laurier, who died.

 King's cabinet minister and Quebec lieutenant

 In 1921, Prime Minister William Lyon Mackenzie King appointed Lapointe to his cabinet as minister of marine and fisheries.
 During his tenure as minister, Lapointe reduced tariffs.
 In 1924, Lapointe became minister of justice, and served in that position until the Liberals' defeat at the polls in 1930.
 However, the Liberals under King returned back to power in the 1935 federal election, and Lapointe once again regained his old post.
 From 1924 to 1930 as justice minister, Lapointe expressed his support for King's commitment to Canadian autonomy and accompanied him at the Imperial Conference of 1926.
 Lapointe also chaired the Canadian delegation in the discussions that led to the Statute of Westminster in 1931.

 Lapointe served as King's Quebec lieutenant and was one of the most important ministers in Cabinet.
 King did not speak French; he relied on Lapointe to handle important matters in the province.
 Lapointe gave a strong Quebecker voice to the cabinet decision, something that had not existed since the defeat of Laurier in 1911.

 In the late 1930s, Lapointe recommended that the federal Cabinet disallow several Acts passed by the Alberta Social Credit government of William Aberhart, arguing that Aberhart was attempting to grab too much power and encroach upon federal jurisdiction.

 Lapointe did not recommend disallowance of the Padlock Act passed by the Quebec government of Maurice Duplessis, fearing that doing so would only aid the Union Nationale government.